 - the right to erasure

 Customers can ask a company to delete all stored personal data about them, unless the company needs to keep that information for legal reasons, such as tax.

 Individuals can request a digital copy of their personal data to use however they like, including transitioning to a new service provider.

 You’re obliged to report certain types of data breach to the relevant supervisory authority.

 The UK government will replicate GDPR into UK law prior to Brexit, so if you’re a UK company, Brexit won’t impact your obligations.

 It's important to understand the spirit of GDPR.
 The legislation came into existence because of the way personal data has been treated in the past.
 Many companies treated personal data as a resource they could utilise without regard to the rights of individuals.

 For example, some companies sold customers' email addresses, allowed sensitive data to be seen by unauthorised people, and failed to adequately protect data against hackers.

-GDPR gives control of personal data back to the people who own it and requires organisations to make data protection a core part of their operations and processes.
-This is likely to affect big, data-driven organisations first.
-But small businesses aren't exempt.
-We’ve set out some steps below that you can take to make sure you’re prepared.
+GDPR gives control of personal data back to the people who own it, and it requires organisations to make data protection a core part of their operations and processes.
+Yes, this affects big, data-driven organisations but it also has important implications for small businesses.
+We’ve set out some steps below to help you get your business in shape.

 Data security is a big part of GDPR.
 If you process personal data of people in the EU you have a duty to keep it safe so it's important to ensure that any personal data held by you is securely stored.